ShadwDrgn/find_connection/README.md

 ```

-for example if you're lookign for 1.1.1.1:
+for example if you're looking for 1.1.1.1:

 ```
 find_connections.py 1.1.1.1